amfuentesn/Project-2/README.md

 ### 02 june 2020
-Include the date you created this project and README file.
+02 june 2020

-### Project number two
+### Project number 3 - git
-Replace the Project Title
+Project number 3 - git

 ### project about git
-Describe what your project is about and what it does
+project about git and commands to modify local repo and remote repo with github

 ### text and py
 Include the files used